-186 Auburn University at Montgomery 325.
-Introduction to Marine Biology (5).
+- 325. Introduction to Marine Biology (5).
 Lec.
 4, Lab 2, Pr., BI 101.

 Discussion of the major concepts of contemporary marine biology.
 Emphasis will be placed on the ecological relationships of organisms to the physical marine environment.
-Lecture, laboratory and field trip.
-401. Medical Microbiology (5).
+Lecture, laboratory and field trip. - 330.
+Genetics (5).
 Lec.
 4, Lab.
-3, Pr., BI 201.
-Etiology, epidemiology, vector controls, identification and pathogenesis of microorganisms of medical importance to man.
-402. Parasitology (5).
+3, Pr., BI 101.

+Basic general principles, theoretical basis for genetic systems.
+Lectures, discussions of modern areas of research and experiments will be intermixed to explain the operational theory of the gene. - 350.
+Biological Instrumentation (5).
 Lec.
+1, Lab.
+5, Pr. departmental approval.
+An introduction to modern techniques and instrumentations for defining and measuring parameters encountered in biology.
+This course is basic to other courses in molecular biology. - Medical Microbiology (5).
+Lec.
 4, Lab.
-4, Pr., BI 103 or Department approval.
-Morphology, physiology, and ecology of parasites, identification and life histories of representative parasitic protozoa, helminths, and arthropods.
-403. General Virology (5).
+3, Pr., BI 201.Etiology, epidemiology, vector controls, identification and pathogenesis of microorganisms of medical importance to man. - 403.
+General Virology (5).
 Lec.
 4, Lab.
-4, Pr., BI 201 and Junior standing or Department approval.
-The molecular biology of bacterial, plant, and animal viruses, pathogenesis, diagnosis, and procedures for isolation, cultivation, and purification.
-404. General Mycology (5).
+4, Pr., Bl 201 and Junior standing or departmental approval.
+The molecular biology of bacterial, plant, and animal viruses, pathogenesis, diagnosis, and procedures for isolation, cultivation, and purification. - 404.
+General Mycology (5).
 Lec.
 4, Lab.
-4, Pr., BI 201 or Department approval.
+4, Pr., Bl 201 or departmental approval.
 Morphology, physiology, and ecology of fungi.
-Identifications and life histories of representative free-living and parasitic groups.
-405. Microbial Physiology (5), Lec.
+Identifications and life histories of representative free-living and parasitic groups. - 405.
+Microbial Physiology (5).
+Lec.
 4, Lab.
-4, Pr., BI 201, organic or biochemistry and Junior standing or Department approval.
-Microbial metabolic pathways for energy production and synthesis, cell ultrastructural synthesis and functions, and molecular genetics.
-406. Microbial Ecology (5).
+4, Pr., Bl 201, organic or biochemistry and Junior standing or departmental approval.
+Microbial metabolic pathways for energy production and synthesis, cell ultrastructural synthesis and functions, and molecular genetics. - Microbial Ecology (5).
 Lec.
 4, Lab.
-4, Pr., BI 201 and Pr., or Coreq.
-BI 420 or Department approval.
-Studies of the actions of environmental factors upon the bacterial flora and of the actions of microbes upon their environments.
-410. Developmental Biology (5).
+4, Pr., Bl 201 and Pr., or Coreq.
+Bl 420 or departmental approval.
+Studies of the actions of environmental factors upon the bacterial flora and of the actions of microbes upon their environments. - Developmental Biology (5).
 Lec.
 4, Lab.
 3, Pr., BI 102 or BI 103 or BI 104.
-A consideration of descriptive and experimentally derived information on developmental events of various organisms, with emphasis on the mechanics by which organisms achieve an orderly progression of changes during their life cycles.
-415. Vertebrate Physiology (5).
+A consideration of descriptive and experimentally derived information on developmental events of various organisms, with emphasis on the mechanics by which organisms achieve an orderly progression of - Vertebrate Physiology (5).
 Lec.
 4, Lab.
-4, Pr., Junior standing or Department approval.
+4, Pr., Junior standing or departmental approval.
 Study of the physiological processes and specializations of vertebrates.
-420. Ecology (5), Lec.
-4, Lab.
-4, Pr., BI 102 or BI 103 or BI 104.
-The dynamics of the environment accenting the description of the physical, chemical, and biological properties of local ecosystems giving special attention to integrative and homeostatic processes, energy flow, nutrient cycles, and disruptive phenomena.
-Field trips will be made.
-421. Population Ecology (5).
-Lec.
-4, Lab.
-2, Pr., BI 420 or permission of instructor.
-This course deals with ecological and evolutionary phenomena at the population level of organization, particularly population size and dynamics of natural population regulation, dispersion and dispersal.
-422. Pollution Ecology (5).
-Lec.
-4, Lab.
-4, Pr., Permission of instructor.
-Pollutant origins, actions, toxicities, methods of detection of removal, and effects on populations.